Shawnee National Forest is a great place to Hike, Bike, and go Birding.

 La Rue Pine Hills, Union County, IL

-Hiking Trail — there are two hiking trails at LaRue-Pine Hills.
+Contact Number: 618-715-5556 – There are two hiking trails at LaRue Pine Hills.
 The Inspiration Point trail is a 1/4 mile trail that leads to a rock pinnacle called Inspiration Point.
 White Pine Trail is a T-bone trail with stretches of 2 miles and 2 1/2 miles.
 This moderate to difficult trail meanders through old wildlife openings.
 After the leaves have fallen, Bald Knob Cross can be seen.
+Explore LaRue Pine Hills

 Little Grand Canyon, Murphysboro